-We predicted the Arctic sea-ice cover from coming July 1 to November 1, using the data from satellite microwave sensors, AMSR-E (2002/03-2010/11) and AMSR2 (2012/13-2019/20).
-The analysis method is based on our recent research (Kimura et al., 2013).
-First, we expect the ice thickness distribution in April 30 from redistribution (divergence/convergence) of sea ice during December and April, based on the daily ice velocity data.
+We predicted the Arctic sea-ice cover from coming July 1 to September 20, using the data from satellite microwave sensors, AMSR-E (2002/03-2010/11) and AMSR2 (2012/13-2020/21).
+The analysis method is based on our research (Kimura et al., 2013).
+First, we expect the ice thickness distribution on April 30 from redistribution (divergence/convergence) of sea ice during December and April, based on the daily ice velocity data.
 Then, we predict the summer ice area depending on the assumption that thick ice remains later and thin ice melts sooner than the average.